LAB02-Research/lab02-research.github.io/deepltranslator.md

 So, since there isn't an API client available, I built one that I'd want to use.
 It even has a feature that DeepL doesn't yet provide: **translating webpages**!
 It uses Firefox's *reading mode* engine which not only makes it easier for you to read the translation, but also reduces the amount of characters.

-**Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
-I did not get a dime for writing this.**
+**Note: regardless of how it may seem, LAB02 Research is not affiliated with DeepL in any way, and did not get a dime for writing this.**

 ----